huleos/mediplaza/_source/_heal/baja-imaging.md

 tgallery7: /assets/img/gallery/thumbs/baja-medical-imaging-07.jpg
 tgallery8: /assets/img/gallery/thumbs/baja-medical-imaging-08.jpg
 ---
-The Best X-Ray Lab of Los Algodones, Mexico, is now available for you with affordable prices and qualified personnel.
-Baja Medical Imaging is the only lab in town with a Full Body X-Ray.
-You can also prevent and improve oral health issues with the best equipment, like a CT Scan.
+The Best X-ray lab in Los Algodones, Mexico, is now available to you with affordable prices and highly qualified personnel.
+Prevent and improve health issues with the help of our trained technicians.
+Some of our services include thorax, pelvis, hip, and more X-rays.
 Baja Medical Imaging has state of the art technology with minimum radiation.
-Come and get tested here at Mediplaza Los Algodones.
+Come and get tested today at Mediplaza Los Algodones.